 So what does migrating to the Cloud mean?
-‘I wander lonely as a cloud’ the great poem by William Wordsworth was certainly not about modern cloud technology, on that cloud billions of transactions are carried out by the day.
+‘I wander lonely as a cloud’ the great poem by William Wordsworth was certainly not about today's cloud technology, on this Cloud, billions of transactions are carried out by the day.

 In short, all the data you normally store on your computer will be stored on a server elsewhere, outside your firewall.
-At the same time, this does not suit all businesses, which is why we recommend asking us for a Free Business Review.
-Indeed, GNC Technology have successfully delivered many large migration projects to Office 365?
+We ensure all our customers' data is stored on servers based in the UK.
+Going on the Cloud may not suit all businesses, e.g. if they have a poor internet connection, which is why we recommend asking us for a Free Business Review.
+Indeed, GNC Technology has successfully delivered many large migration projects to Microsoft 365.

 Let our experts help with every step of your digital transformation; from planning and migration, to security and operational support.
 As a result, we can get you to the cloud.
 And we will help you optimize and, keep you current with ongoing adoption of emerging technologies.

 The National Institute of Stands and Technology (NIST) has a more comprehensive definition of cloud computing.
 It describes cloud computing as "a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources.
 For example, networks, servers, storage, applications and services, that can be rapidly provisioned and released with minimal management effort or service provider interaction."